 NO prior teaching experience or second language is required.
 We have transitioned our ESL classes to meeting remotely.
 If this volunteer opportunity is for you, we'll train you (remotely, two 2-hour sessions, free), match you with a small group of adult learners and support you as you get started on the exciting and hugely rewarding activity of helping your neighbors learn English as a second (or third!) language (ESL).

-* Our tours are currently suspended due to COVID-19.
-If you're interested, let us know and we'll set up a conversation!
 And, w hile it’s currently possible to volunteer from anywhere, we really value connecting learners and volunteers within the Greater Houston area.
-Something special happens when we’re all working together to benefit the (same) greater community.*
+Something special happens when we’re all working together to benefit the (same) greater community.

 Please get in touch for further information, including how to get involved in a COVID-conscious way once we're able to return to in-person classes.
 Kindly check your spam account for our reply.
 Sometimes messages are blocked by email filters.